A general method for lower bounds on fluctuations of random variables: Theory

 \subsection{The problem of lower bounds}

 The problem of establishing upper bounds on fluctuations of random variables is widely studied in the literature on concentration inequalities~\cite{blm13, ledoux01}.
 The theory for lower bounds, however, is not so well-developed.
 In fact, the only available methods for computing lower bounds are the following: \begin{enumerate} \item Prove a distributional limit theorem.
 This is possible only in problems where classical tools are applicable, and in a small number of modern problems that admit exact calculations.
 For most of the contemporary `hard' problems that do not have a miraculous exactly solvable structure, we are very far from proving distributional limit theorems. \item Prove a lower bound on some central moment (such as the variance) and a matching upper bound on a higher central moment.
 The Paley--Zygmund second moment method would then give a lower bound on the order of fluctuations.
-However, lower bounds on moments are not easy to obtain in hard problems, and even when it is possible, matching upper bounds are rarely available.
+There is a general method for obtaining lower bounds on variances, due to \citet{wehraizenman90}.
+However, matching upper bounds are rarely available.
 First-passage percolation is one example where the best known upper and lower bounds on fluctuations do not match~\cite{newmanpiza,pemantleperes}. \item A coupling technique invented by \citet{janson94} and used by \citet{bollobasjanson} to obtain the first nontrivial lower bound on the fluctuations of the longest increasing subsequence in a random permutation.
 The main lemma of~\cite{janson94} is closely related to the method of this paper. \item Problem-specific techniques, as in \cite{gongetal, houdrema, houdrematzinger, lembermatzinger, rhee91}.
 Some of these are also related to the method proposed here. \end{enumerate} Besides the above, there is a recent work of \citet{jansonwarnke} on a general lower bound for lower tails of sums of weakly dependent binary random variables.
 This bound, however, is for the large deviation regime; it is not meant to be used for understanding typical fluctuations.
 In the examples where the Janson--Warnke lower bound applies, typical fluctuations can be understood more comprehensively by proving central limit theorems using existing technology for sums of weakly dependent random variables.